 Cohabitation Agreements

-Cohabitation Agreements (also known as “prenups”) are a type of Binding Financial Agreement that may protect your interests.
+Cohabitation Agreements (also known as “prenups”) are a type of Binding Financial Agreement that may protect your interests in the event of a separation.
+They offer individuals in de facto relationships an agreed-upon way to separate assets and financial responsibilities in the event of a relationship breakdown.

 A cohabitation agreement is more than just a piece of paper—it’s a legally binding document that sets out how you and your partner will manage your finances during your relationship and if things don’t go as planned.